 Myth 6: Product managers are product designers:

-This information is extremely critical for creating world-class product.
-That is why PMs work very closely with designers.
+This information is extremely critical for creating a world-class product.
+This is why PMs work closely with designers.
+However, there are other responsibilities that PMs have and designers don’t.
+Some of them include:

-- Creating product goals
+• Creating product goals

-- Creating product roadmap
+• Creating the product roadmap

-- Communicating with stakeholders
+• Communicating with stakeholders

-- Creating product and business metrics
+• Creating product and business metrics

 Myth 7: Product managers are not data scientists:

-But product managers do not own creating efficient, accurate, meaningful models.
+Most product managers are very good with data, are comfortable driving insights based on data, and understand complex ML models.
+However, product managers do not own creating efficient, accurate, meaningful models.
 Data scientists do.

-By debunking these myths, we can gain a deeper appreciation and understanding of the popular product management role.
-This understanding is critical to succeed as product managers and create value for the users and the business.
+In conclusion, product managers need to understand the common myths surrounding their role.
+By debunking these myths, we can gain a deeper appreciation for the role of product management.
+This understanding is critical to succeeding as product managers and creating value for the users and the business.